bdCastro/ESIEE-computer-graphics-and-openGL/TP2/README.md

-# TP 1: Hello World
+# TP 2: Triangle

 ## 1. Objetive

-The objective of this TP is to create a simple program in C that prints "Hello World" on the screen using OpenGL.
+The objective of this TP is to draw a triangle using OpenGL.
+The triangle must be drawn using the following functions:

 ## 2. Requirements